| |

 Republican.
 Lawyer; chair of

-Allegheny County Republican Party, 1882; Presidential Elector for
+Allegheny County Republican Party, 1882; candidate for

-orphan's court judge in Pennsylvania, 1901-07; common pleas court
+Pennsylvania, 1901-07; common pleas court judge in Pennsylvania 5th

-judge in Pennsylvania 5th District, 1907-29.
+District, 1907-29.

 Jewish.
 Member, B'nai